ddev/ddev-redis/README.md

 ## Explanation

-This redis recipe for [ddev](https://ddev.readthedocs.io) installs a [`.ddev/docker-compose.redis.yaml`](docker-compose.redis.yaml) using the `redis` docker image.
+This Redis recipe for [DDEV](https://ddev.readthedocs.io) installs a [`.ddev/docker-compose.redis.yaml`](docker-compose.redis.yaml) using the `redis` Docker image.

 ## Interacting with Redis

-* The Redis instance will listen on TCP port 6379 (the redis default).
+* The Redis instance will listen on TCP port 6379 (the Redis default).
-* Configure your application to access redis on the host:port `redis:6379`.
+* Configure your application to access Redis on the host:port `redis:6379`.
-* To reach the redis CLI interface, run `ddev redis-cli` to begin a session.
+* To reach the Redis CLI interface, run `ddev redis-cli` to begin a session.
 You can also run Redis CLI commands directly on the command-line, e.g., `ddev redis-cli INFO`.

 **Contributed and maintained by [@hussainweb](https://github.com/hussainweb) based on the original [ddev-contrib recipe](https://github.com/ddev/ddev-contrib/tree/master/docker-compose-services/redis) by [@gormus](https://github.com/gormus)**